 Maybe you have a partner or partners referring candidates to you, but you’re finding that their participants do not meet your minimum qualifications.

 This could be a very quick fix.
 You might be able to address expectation gaps through better communication with your partner.
 Talk it out, be crystal clear about your expectations, and make adjustments if needed.
-Fewer referrals of qualified candidates is better than a lot of resumes that miss the mark.
+It is likely you would prefer to receive fewer referrals of qualified candidates than a lot of resumes that miss the mark.

 In extreme cases, you may find that the partner’s candidate pool is not right for you, and you need a different partner (see "When a Partner Is Not Working Out," at the end of this chapter).